 µ-visor excels for embedded systems that require critical levels of safety and security, including Automotive (ISO26262 ASIL D), Industrial (IEC61508 SIL 3) and Security (ISO 21434).
 It is the flexible foundation upon which the designer can safely consolidate hardware and software by simultaneously running multiple virtual machines, each with different levels of criticality, on the same processor.

 µ-visor leverages processor features to enforce separation, manage access control and accelerate virtual machine operations.
-For example, the combination of µ-visor and the Renesas RH850/U2A provide:
+For example, the combination of µ-visor running on a supported processor provides:

 - µ-visor’s virtual machines and their operating systems enjoy freedom-from-interference from each other through hardware-enforced separation